-First, I don’t even know what all of these are, although I could certainly look them up, but I know that they’re probably not likely to occur in nature.
-Second, I don’t think they’re probably good for anyone, even if your body is designed to cope with a certain level of toxins.
+First, I don't even know what all of these are, although I could certainly look them up, but I know that they're probably not likely to occur in nature.
+Second, I don't think they're probably good for anyone, even if your body is designed to cope with a certain level of toxins.
 Since WWII, the synthetic chemical industry has expanded exponentially, bombarding us with herbicides, pesticides, cleaning agents, detergents, flame retardants, stain resistant and scratch resistant coatings, non-stick coatings, paint removers – the list goes on and on.
 While individual chemicals undergo some degree of testing, very little study has been done on how they interact, and what effect they have in your body as they accumulate over time.
-The EPA does make some attempt to track potential toxin sources (you can use this map to locate potential environmental impact sources in your area), but once materials leave a source, you are on your own.
+The EPA does make some attempt to track potential toxin sources, but once materials leave a source, you are on your own.

 Toxins in Your Teeth – The Dangers of Amalgam Fillings